 The Rescue Mission’s Residential Recovery Program for men and women is about intentional change for those in bondage to addiction and a lifestyle of self-abuse.
 Alcoholics and addicts who have lost everything, or who have run out of options and have no place to turn for a long-term structured, recovery program, may find a place to begin again at the Rescue Mission.

 If you are coming for intake into the Residential Recovery Program, please note the following:

 The Rescue Mission Residential Recovery Program seeks to provide program participants with the tools to move from a life of self-abuse and destruction to a life lived in recovery punctuated by grace.

-The program lasts approximately 16 months, beginning with an eight week screening and discernment process called “Candidacy.”
+The program lasts approximately approximately 15 months, beginning with a four week screening and discernment process called “Candidacy.”
 Participants then “phase up” to the 4-Phase recovery program, taking a variety of classes including educational, life skills, recovery specific and spiritual formation.